sreevishnu-ux/React/README.md

 # Description
-This is a small cart app made using react which allows you to add,remove or delete products in your cart.
+This is a small cart app made using react which allows you to add,remove or delete products from your cart.

 # Getting Started with Create React App